Mōri Terumoto: Conflict with Nobunaga

-Before death, Mori Motonari had declared himself no friend to Nobunaga, and the young Terumoto openly challenged Nobunaga.
-It happened that the Môri were to be drawn into war over the Ishiyama Hongan-ji War, a religious stronghold in Settsu, Nobunaga had been besieging since 1570.
+Mōri Motonari left a testament saying, "There is no need for further territorial expansion.
+We must not get entangled in central conflicts".
+However, conflict with Oda Nobunaga, who sought to expand his dominion, began, within three years after Motonari's death.

+In December 1573, Nobunaga acknowledged Uragami Munekage, a key figure in anti-Mōri forces, with control over Bizen, Mimasaka, and Harima.
+This decision provoked resistance from influential local figures such as Bessho and Kodera.
+When Munekage's vassal, Ukita Naoie took advantage of this situation and initiated a rebellion, the Mōri supported him.

+Furthermore, the Mōri clan intervened in the Ishiyama Hongan-ji War and gradually escalated their confrontation with Nobunaga.

 Terumoto turned to the vaunted Môri navy.
 In 1576, First Battle of Kizugawaguchi Nobunaga's 'admiral', Kuki Yoshitaka, had cut the Honganji's sea-lanes and sat in blockade off the coast.
 Terumoto ordered his fleet, commanded by Murakami Takeyoshi, to make for the waters off Settsu and, once there, the navy inflicted an embarrassing defeat on Kuki and opened the Honganji's supply lines.

 In 1577, Hideyoshi captured Kozuki Castle in Harima and gave it to Amago Katsuhisa, who, supported by the famed Yamanaka Shikanosuke, hoped to restore the defunct Amago clan to power in Izumo.
 Perhaps goaded by the mere name of the new defender of Kozuki as much as anything else.
 In 1578, Terumoto sent his uncles to laid Siege of Kōzuki Castle.
 This they did, and both Katsuhisa and Shikanosuke were killed.

-Later in 1578, Second Battle of Kizugawaguchi, Kûki Yoshitaka defeat Takeyoshi and drove the Môri away.
-A further attempt by the Môri to break the blockade the following year was turned back, and in 1580 the Honganji surrendered.
+Later in 1578, Second Battle of Kizugawaguchi, Kûki Yoshitaka defeat Takeyoshi and drove the Mōri away.
+A further attempt by the Mōri to break the blockade the following year was turned back, and in 1580 the Honganji surrendered.

-After Hongan-ji surrender, this allowed Nobunaga to concentrate on the Môri and he sent two sizable contingents westward into the Chugoku region.
+After Hongan-ji surrender, this allowed Nobunaga to concentrate on the Mōri and he sent two sizable contingents westward into the Chugoku region.
 Hashiba Hideyoshi was to march along the southern portion of the arm (the Sanyodo) while Akechi Mitsuhide moved into the upper provinces (the Sanindo).

+By this time, Ukita Naoie had already defected to the Oda clan, and the Mōri clan found themselves in a difficult military situation.

-By 1582 a Môri defeat seemed inevitable.
+By 1582 a Mōri defeat seemed inevitable.
 Hideyoshi had forced his way into Bitchu province and laid siege to Takamatsu Castle.
-Shimizu Muneharu (a former Mimura retainer) defended Takamatsu stoutly, but its loss would all but open the way into Bingo and Aki, the Môri homeland.
-Hideyoshi knew that Takamatsu would be a tough nut to crack and that heavy losses would only benefit the Môri, so he resorted to a stratagem.
+Shimizu Muneharu (a former Mimura retainer) defended Takamatsu stoutly, but its loss would all but open the way into Bingo and Aki, the Mōri homeland.
+Hideyoshi knew that Takamatsu would be a tough nut to crack and that heavy losses would only benefit the Mōri, so he resorted to a stratagem.
 Diverting the waters of a nearby river, he flooded the castle grounds, making Takamatsu a soggy island.
 By now Terumoto had brought up a relief force, but hesitated to attack Hideyoshi directly.
 Shimizu, for his part, responded to an offer by Hideyoshi that would spare the lives of his men, and committed suicide after ordering his men to surrender.